Gotr-byte/So-Long/Readme.txt

 6102022 Create the array from the given map first.
 Afterwards operate on it then render the image.
 07102022 There is a problem with double windows.
+11102022 How to make it initialise at the start